confact/Fathr/README.md

 it is very inspired of CodeIgniter that i really digg.
 This framework has a already inbuilt CMS-framework over the MVC-framework for more differents ways to work with a webpage.

+### Contribute
+We are in need of helpers, fixes and improvements.
+Be free to do pull-requests and report bugs and request helpers in the issues-tab.

 ### Setup:
 1. rename the configs in the config directory to config.php and db.php, in other words, just remove "_sample" from the name.